 A survey of music from the Old Testament period to the twentieth-century Pentecostal movement.
-Emphasis will be placed on the analysis of trends in church music history through means of musical literature and listening examples.
-Special correlation between music trends and concurrent theological movements will be examined.
+Emphasis will be placed on the analysis of trends in church music history through correlation between music trends and concurrent theological movements will be examined.